 How to propagate begonias

-Tuberous begonias don’t come true from seed, so propagation by cuttings is recommended.
+Tuberous begonias are best propagated via cuttings.
 In March or April pull new shoots that form on the tubers away with your fingers.
 Pot them up into individual pots and put them in a heated propagator.
 Place the propagator in a shaded spot and expect to see signs of growth within four weeks.

 Fibrous-rooted begonias can be grown from seed in early spring.
-Sow seeds onto moist, seed or multi-purpose compost.
-They need light to germinate, so don't cover them.
+Sow seeds onto moist seed or multi-purpose compost.
+They need some light to germinate, so don't cover them.
 Place in a propagator with a lid or cover pots with a clear plastic bag or cling film to retain humidity.

 Foliage begonias such as Begonia rex can be easily propagated by leaf cuttings.